ng-Classic/ng-classic/devtools/README.md

-# Angular ClassicDevTools
+# Angular Classic DevTools

-Angular ClassicDevTools is a browser DevTools extension for debugging and profiling Angular Classicapplications.
+Angular Classic DevTools is a browser DevTools extension for debugging and profiling Angular Classic applications.

 ## Installing and Running locally

-To setup your local development environment for Angular ClassicDevTools, perform the following steps:
+To setup your local development environment for Angular Classic DevTools, perform the following steps:

 ```bash
 git clone git://github.com/ng-classic/ng-classic